 Q: Do you offer a discount for seniors or students?

 We’re all made of star-stuff.
 We don’t discriminate against anyone, whether you’re a child, a child-at-heart, an extra-terrestrial being or artificial intelligence.
-The only discount available is the more people that are on a specific tour, the lower the price everyone pays.

 Q: Is it appropriate to tip the guides?

 Our prices do not include gratuities.
 If you feel that your guide was exceptional, feel free to show your appreciation at your discretion.
 Our guides always appreciate feedback that lets them know if they are doing a good job.

 Q: Are your guides qualified to provide these tours?

 All of our guides are Waterton Locals with extensive experience.
 Parks Canada requires that our guides adhere to particular certifications.
 As such, all of our guides are, at minimum, certified through the Interpretive Guides Association (IGA) as Professional Interpreters.

 Q: How knowledgeable are your guides?

 We pride ourselves on being incredibly knowledge!
 Our guides must complete their IGA certification, and we also have an in-depth, in-house training program and our guides all share a passion for continuously learning new things.